Savoyard food specialities to enjoy from the French Alps

 Salad Savoyard

-For starters there’s Salad Savoyard, which is a salad topped with croutons, lardons (small chunks of fried bacon) and cubes of the local cheese.
+For starters there’s Salad Savoyard.
+This salad is topped with croutons, lardons (small chunks of fried bacon) and cubes of the local cheese.
 Then for the main course you can go the melted cheese route or the grilled meat route.
-Melted cheese is either the fondue made of local cheese mixed with white wine into which you dip your bread and sometimes vegetables, or the tartiflette which is sliced potatoes baked with bacon, cream and local cheese, or the raclette which we tried.

 Raclette in the French Alps